3D Mammography Screening

 By offering women the latest and more accurate6 technology in mammography, Women’s Care Florida expects to increase the number of area women who will be routinely screened.
 Breast cancer is the second leading cause of cancer death among women, exceeded only by lung cancer.
 Statistics indicate that one in eight women will develop breast cancer sometime in her lifetime.
 The stage at which breast cancer is detected influences a woman’s chance of survival.
 If detected early, the five-year survival rate is 98 percent.
 7

 Women’s Care Florida is committed to the fight against breast cancer.
 In offering breast tomosynthesis digital mammography, we provide the latest in imaging technology.
-If you would like to schedule a mammogram or have questions about this important breast health procedure, please contact one of the following offices:
+If you would like to schedule a mammogram or have questions about this important breast health procedure, please contact your provider.

 Before Your Visit